-The output of the AD7402 is a continuous digital bit stream.
+The output of the AD7405 is a continuous LVDS digital bit stream.
 To reconstruct the original input signal information, this output bit stream needs to be digitally filtered and decimated.
 A sinc filter is recommended due to its simplicity.
-A sinc3 filter is recommended because it is one order higher than that of the AD7402 modulator, which is a second-order modulator.
+A sinc3 filter is recommended because it is one order higher than that of the AD7405 modulator, which is a second-order modulator.
 The type of filter selected, the decimation rate, and the modulator clock used determines the overall system resolution and throughput rate.
-The higher the decimation rate, the greater the system accuracy, as illustrated in Figure 31.
+The higher the decimation rate, the greater the system accuracy, as illustrated in Figure 30.
 However, there is a trade-off between accuracy and throughput rate and, therefore, higher decimation rates result in lower throughput solutions.
+Note that for a given bandwidth requirement, a higher MCLKIN frequency can allow higher decimation rates to be used, resulting in higher SNR performance.

-Figure 31.
-SNR vs. Decimation Rate for Different Sincx Filter Orders
+Figure 30.
+SNR vs. Decimation Rate for Different Sinc Filter Orders

-A sinc3 filter is recommended for use with the AD7402.
+A sinc3 filter is recommended for use with the AD7405.
 This filter can be implemented on a field programmable gate array (FPGA) or a digital signal processor (DSP).